 - nothing but the key = 3NF (it must depend directly on the key, not through another non-key column)

-"Once you reach 3NF, you're done." — 3NF is a great starting point, not the finish line.
+3NF is the finish line.
+It is a great starting point, not the end.
 Sometimes you need the stricter BCNF, and other times you intentionally denormalize for performance.

-"If it’s NoSQL, normalization doesn’t matter." — Normalization is a term specific to relational databases, but the problem of keeping duplicated data consistent exists in any database.
-Even when you denormalize, you should know exactly what tradeoff you’re making.
+NoSQL means normalization does not matter.
+Normalization is a relational term, but the problem of keeping duplicated data consistent exists in any database.
+Even when you denormalize, know exactly what tradeoff you’re making.

-Pick one table from your own project and try this:
+Pick one table from your own project and work the same three questions that drive normalization:

 - Write down what the key is.

-- Check whether each non-key column depends on the whole key or only part of it. → If it’s only part, that violates 2NF.
+- Check whether each non-key column depends on the whole key or only part of it. → Only part means a 2NF violation.

-- Check whether any non-key column depends on another non-key column. → If so, that violates 3NF.
+- Check whether any non-key column depends on another non-key column. → If so, that is a 3NF violation.

 Need help with a problem?